satyabalaram/python-practice/README.md

 #Similarly, if the length of the string is odd and all characters but one appear even number of times then Palindrome can be formed.
 #Else in all other cases Palindrome wont exist in the word.
 He seemed to be satisfied with my approach and told me to write the full code.

-5.#Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.
+5. #Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.
 #If the last word does not exist, return 0.
 #Note: A word is defined as a character sequence consists of non-space characters only.
 #Example: